 These are stressful and frightening events for any family to go through.
 At Friedman & Ranzenhofer, our Rochester juvenile crime lawyers want you to know that you don’t have to go through this alone.

 If your child is facing juvenile charges in Rochester, get experienced help from attorneys who know both sides of the courtroom.
-Call Friedman & Ranzenhofer for a free confidential consultation.
+Call Friedman & Ranzenhofer for a legal confidential consultation.
 Let us help protect your child’s rights, and preserve their future.